Bizzylyfe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that counts the number of directories in the PATH Task 4 4-global_variables
-Create a script that lists all local variables and environment variables, and functions
+Create a script that lists all local variables and environment variables, and functions Create a script that creates a new local variable